 In 1998, Fortune magazine declared, "If you can't pronounce 'JNCO,' you're hopelessly out of touch."
-JNCOs—which today stands for "Judge None, Choose One," according to its website, but at one point stood for "Journey of the Chosen Ones," or maybe even the slightly less rebellious “Jeans Co.”—were quintessentially '90s jeans, worn largely (at least at first) by skaters and nonconformists and known for mega-wide leg openings.
+JNCOs—which at one point stood for "Judge None, Choose One," "Journey of the Chosen Ones," or maybe even the slightly less rebellious “Jeans Co.”—were quintessentially '90s jeans, worn largely (at least at first) by skaters and nonconformists and known for mega-wide leg openings.
 Though the clothing line enjoyed only fleeting relevance, the clownish silhouettes have been immortalized through regular nostalgia-fueled posts and Onion punchlines.
-And did we mention, the brand is back with new investors?
 Here are a few things you might not have known about JNCOs.

 JNCO was founded in 1985 by Haim and Yaakov Revah, two media-shy brothers from France who go by "Milo" and "Jacques," respectively.
 Together, the two operated Revatex, the Los Angeles parent company which began producing mostly private-label apparel for retail chains before eventually introducing JNCOs to the public in 1993.
 Los Angeles served as an appropriate location for its launch: According to The Los Angeles Times, JNCO was born out of Milo's love for the city's culture—particularly, that of its wide-pant-wearing Latino population he encountered in east Los Angeles neighborhoods.
 Though the Revahs were born in Morocco and raised in France, they always expressed an interest in American culture.
 Milo told The Times that among his favorite pastimes was watching reruns of Starsky and Hutch and Charlie's Angels.

 2. JNCO actively rejected “conventionalism” throughout the ‘90s.